pcuzner/fioloadgen/README.md

 3. Use fiocli to interact with the API, to run and query job state/results

 These components provide the following features;
+- standard repeatable deployment of an fio testing framework
+- persistent store for job results and profiles to future reference (regression testing anyone?)
-- RESTful API
+- fio job management through a RESTful API
-- sqlite3 database (used to hold job state and output)
-- web front end (partially implemented)
-- cli client to interact with the REST API
+- cli tool to interact with the API to run jobs, query output, query profiles
+- web front end supporting job submission and results visualisation (using chartjs)
 - supported backends (openshift is all I'm testing against at the moment!)

 ## What does the workflow look like?